The mission of the Embry-Riddle Language Institute is:

 ERLI is an intensive English for academic purposes program with an experienced core faculty, a strong social/cultural education program, and an academically strong curriculum, including aviation related topics.

-ERLI faculty and administrative staff are very experienced and highly trained; all instructors have master's degrees in TESOL or Linguistics.
+ERLI faculty and administrative staff are very experienced and highly trained; all full-time faculty have master's degrees in TESOL or Linguistics.

 ERLI is an academic unit within International Programs and has access to the full range of university resources.
 ERLI students are Embry-Riddle students.